KR-Labs/krl-model-zoo/CODE_OF_CONDUCT.md

-# KRL Model Zoo Code of Conduct# ontributor ovenant ode of onduct
+# KRL Model Zoo Code of Conduct

+# Contributor Covenant Code of Conduct

+## Purpose

-## Purpose## Our Pledge
+## Our Pledge

 The purpose of this Code of Conduct is to ensure a welcoming, inclusive, and respectful environment for all contributors, users, and community members of KRL Model Zoo.
-We value diverse perspectives and constructive collaboration in our open-source econometric modeling project.We as members, contributors, and leaders pledge to make participation in our
+We value diverse perspectives and constructive collaboration in our open-source econometric modeling project.

+We as members, contributors, and leaders pledge to make participation in our

 community a harassment-free experience for everyone, regardless of age, body